Tangerine Dream: After Edgar Froese's death

 Edgar Froese died suddenly in Vienna on 20 January 2015 from a pulmonary embolism.
 On 6 April 2015, the group's remaining members (Quaeschning, Schnauss and Yamane) and Bianca Acquaye (Froese's widow), pledged to continue working together in an effort to fulfill Froese's vision for the group.
 However, ex-member Jerome Froese announced on his Facebook timeline that, in his opinion, Tangerine Dream will not exist without his father.

 Tangerine Dream played their first show following Froese's death on 9 June 2016 in Szczecin, Poland.

-On 29 September 2017, Tangerine Dream released their new studio album entitled, Quantum Gate, celebrating the 50th anniversary of the band's foundation.
+On 29 September 2017, Tangerine Dream released the studio album Quantum Gate, celebrating the 50th anniversary of the band's foundation.
 The album is based on ideas and musical sketches by founder Edgar Froese and was completed by the remaining members of the band.

 On 31 January 2020, Tangerine Dream re-released their December 2019 album Recurring Dreams, an eleven-track collection of new recordings of some of the band's classic tracks, worldwide through Kscope.
-This was launched to coincide with the Tangerine Dream: Zeitraffer exhibition, which opened on 17 January 2020 at London's Barbican and runs until 2 May 2020.
+This was launched to coincide with the Tangerine Dream: Zeitraffer exhibition, which opened on 17 January 2020 at London's Barbican and ran until 2 May 2020.

 On 9 June 2020, Paul Frick became the first member to join the group following Edgar's death after having made guest appearances with the band, starting in November 2018.
-Later on, the group started working on a new studio album entitled, Raum, featuring Froese's archival recordings in early 2022 via Kscope.
+Later on, the group started working on the studio album Raum, featuring Froese's archival recordings in early 2022 via Kscope.
 Frick has the unique distinction of being the first addition to the group who did not ever personally meet Froese.

 It was announced on 22 June 2021 that Ulrich Schnauss has decided to stop performing live.
 Since then, the band's official website lists him as a former member.

 In March 2023, the band embarked on the longest tour of their entire career, with concerts in Portugal (Casa da Música), Switzerland (Geneva's Electron Festival), the Netherlands (3-date tour), Belgium (Het Depot), France (La Gaîté Lyrique), Poland (2-date tour), Romania (Transilvania International Film Festival), the United States (16-date tour), Canada (3-date tour), Germany (12-date tour), the United Kingdom (10-date tour), and Poland (1-date).